ibexa/documentation-developer/docs/community_resources/package_structure.md

 !!! note

-    Backward compatibility for interfaces and objects defined in the `Contracts` namespace is guarranteed.
+    Backward compatibility for interfaces and objects defined in the `Contracts` namespace is guaranteed.